Pairwise Covariates-adjusted Block Model for Community Detection: Spectral Clustering with Adjustment

 \section{Spectral Clustering with Adjustment}

-~ Though the likelihood-based method has appealing theoretical properties, tabu search can sometimes be slow when the network size is large.
+~ Though the likelihood-based method has appealing theoretical properties, it can sometimes be slow when the network size is large.
 In addition, the community detection results can be sensitive to the initial label assignments $\mathbf{e}$.
-As a result, we aim to propose a computationally efficient algorithm in the flavor of spectral clustering \citep{rohe2011spectral}, which can also be used as the initial community label assignments for PCABM.
+In that concern, we aim to propose a computationally efficient algorithm in the flavor of spectral clustering \citep{rohe2011spectral}, which can also be used as the initial community label assignments for the likelihood-based methods.